jameyvinson/Boggle/README.md

 ```
 node generateBoard.js <number-of-rows> <number-of-columns>
 ```
 where `<number-of-rows>` and `<number-of-columns>` are two integers specifying the dimensions of the board.
-The new board will be printed to `board.txt`.
+The new board will be printed to `public/board.txt`.
 <br><br>
 To generate a `words.txt` file, type
 ```
 node generateWordList.js
 ```
 from the main directory.
-The words list will be printed to `words.txt`.
+The words list will be printed to `public/words.txt`.
 The list of the words used is from `an-array-of-english-words` (more info here: https://github.com/words/an-array-of-english-words).